 \item There exists a $\sohyltlfpmin$ formula~$\phi_\allsets^\smallest$ over $\ap_\allsets$ with a single free (second-order) variable~$Z$ such that $\Pi \models_\cw \varphi_\allsets^\smallest$ if and only if the $\ap_\allsets$-projection of $\Pi(Z)$ is $T_\allsets$. \end{enumerate} \end{lem}

 \begin{proof} \ref{lemma_uncountmodels_largest}.)
-Consider $\phi_\allsets^\largest = \phi_0 \wedge \cdots \wedge \phi_4$ where \begin{itemize} \item $\phi_0 = \forall \pi \in Z.\ \bigvee_{\prop \in \set{\posprop, \negprop,\setprop}} \G (\prop_\pi \wedge \bigwedge_{\prop' \in \set{\posprop, \negprop,\setprop} \setminus \set{\prop}} \neg \prop'_\pi )$ expresses that on each trace in the $\ap_\allsets$-projection of $\Pi(Z)$ exactly one of the propositions in $\set{\posprop, \negprop,\setprop}$ holds at each position and the other two at none.
-In the following, we speak therefore about type~$\prop$ traces for $\prop \in \set{\posprop, \negprop,\setprop}$,
+Consider $\phi_\allsets^\largest = \phi_0 \wedge \cdots \wedge \phi_4$ where \begin{itemize} \item $\phi_0 = \forall \pi \in Z.\ \bigvee_{\proposition \in \set{\posprop, \negprop,\setprop}} \G (\proposition_\pi \wedge \bigwedge_{\proposition' \in \set{\posprop, \negprop,\setprop} \setminus \set{\proposition}} \neg \proposition'_\pi )$ expresses that on each trace in the $\ap_\allsets$-projection of $\Pi(Z)$ exactly one of the propositions in $\set{\posprop, \negprop,\setprop}$ holds at each position and the other two at none.
+In the following, we speak therefore about type~$\proposition$ traces for $\proposition \in \set{\posprop, \negprop,\setprop}$,

-\item $\phi_1 = \forall \pi \in Z.\ (\posprop_\pi \vee \negprop_\pi) \rightarrow ( (\G \neg \inprop_\pi) \vee (\neg \inprop_\pi \U ( \inprop_\pi \wedge \X \G \neg \inprop_\pi )))$ expresses that $\inprop$ appears at most once on each type~$\prop$ trace in the $\ap_\allsets$-projection of $\Pi(Z)$, for both $\prop \in \set{\posprop,\negprop}$,
+\item $\phi_1 = \forall \pi \in Z.\ (\posprop_\pi \vee \negprop_\pi) \rightarrow ( (\G \neg \inprop_\pi) \vee (\neg \inprop_\pi \U ( \inprop_\pi \wedge \X \G \neg \inprop_\pi )))$ expresses that $\inprop$ appears at most once on each type~$\proposition$ trace in the $\ap_\allsets$-projection of $\Pi(Z)$, for both $\proposition \in \set{\posprop,\negprop}$,

-\item $\phi_2 = \bigwedge_{\prop \in \set{\posprop,\negprop}} (\exists \pi \in Z.\ \prop_\pi\wedge \G\neg \inprop_\pi) \wedge (\exists\pi \in Z.\ \prop_\pi \wedge \inprop_\pi)$ expresses that the type~$\prop$ traces~$\set{\prop}^\omega$ and $\set{\prop}^0 \set{\inprop,\prop} \set{\prop}^\omega$ are in the $\ap_\allsets$-projection of $\Pi(Z)$, for both $\prop \in \set{\posprop,\negprop}$, and
+\item $\phi_2 = \bigwedge_{\proposition \in \set{\posprop,\negprop}} (\exists \pi \in Z.\ \proposition_\pi\wedge \G\neg \inprop_\pi) \wedge (\exists\pi \in Z.\ \proposition_\pi \wedge \inprop_\pi)$ expresses that the type~$\proposition$ traces~$\set{\proposition}^\omega$ and $\set{\proposition}^0 \set{\inprop,\proposition} \set{\proposition}^\omega$ are in the $\ap_\allsets$-projection of $\Pi(Z)$, for both $\proposition \in \set{\posprop,\negprop}$, and

-\item $\phi_3 = \bigwedge_{\prop \in \set{\posprop,\negprop}}\forall \pi \in Z.\ \exists\pi'\in Z.\ (\prop_\pi \wedge \F \inprop_\pi) \rightarrow ( \prop_{\pi'} \wedge \F (\inprop_\pi \wedge \X \inprop_{\pi'}))$ expresses that for each type~$\prop$ trace of the form~$\set{\prop}^n \set{\inprop,\prop} \set{\prop}^\omega$ in the $\ap_\allsets$-projection of $\Pi(Z)$, the trace~$\set{\prop}^{n+1} \set{\inprop,\prop} \set{\prop}^\omega$ is also in the $\ap_\allsets$-projection of $\Pi(Z)$, for both $\prop \in \set{\posprop,\negprop}$.
+\item $\phi_3 = \bigwedge_{\proposition \in \set{\posprop,\negprop}}\forall \pi \in Z.\ \exists\pi'\in Z.\ (\proposition_\pi \wedge \F \inprop_\pi) \rightarrow ( \proposition_{\pi'} \wedge \F (\inprop_\pi \wedge \X \inprop_{\pi'}))$ expresses that for each type~$\proposition$ trace of the form~$\set{\proposition}^n \set{\inprop,\proposition} \set{\proposition}^\omega$ in the $\ap_\allsets$-projection of $\Pi(Z)$, the trace~$\set{\proposition}^{n+1} \set{\inprop,\proposition} \set{\proposition}^\omega$ is also in the $\ap_\allsets$-projection of $\Pi(Z)$, for both $\proposition \in \set{\posprop,\negprop}$.

-\end{itemize} Intuitively, the formulas~$\phi_0$ to $\phi_3$ are obtained from the analogous formulas in the proof of Theorem~\ref{thm_modelsizelowerbound} by replacing $\unidisvar$ by the free variable~$Z$ and by allowing for the two additonal traces.
+\end{itemize} Intuitively, the formulas~$\phi_0$ to $\phi_3$ are obtained from the analogous formulas in the proof of Theorem~\ref{thm_modelsizelowerbound} by replacing $\unidisvar$ by the free variable~$Z$ and by allowing for the two additional traces.